cristianbote/goober/README.md

 These are not yet measured.
 Need some time.

 ## SSR
-The benchmark is testing the folowing scenario:
+The benchmark is testing the following scenario:
 ```jsx
 import styled from 'package';